Devtron K8s Dashboard

 PreviousInstall Modern Kubernetes DashboardNextOverview Page

-Last updated 5 months ago
+Last updated 7 months ago

 Introduction

-The Devtron Resource Browser provides you a central interface to view and manage all your across clusters.
+The Devtron Resource Browser provides you a central interface to view and manage all your Kubernetes objects across clusters.
 It helps you perform key actions like viewing logs, editing live manifests, and even creating/deleting resources directly from the user interface.
 This is especially useful for troubleshooting purposes as it supports multi-cluster too.

 Additional References